Analysis and Modelling of Road-User Behaviour

 Keywords: active safety systems, automated vehicles, crash causation, human behaviour modelling, naturalistic data, safety assessment, vulnerable road users

-This summer school is organised by Dr. Marco Dozza (Chalmers) and Dr. Jonas Bärgman (Chalmers)
+This summer school is organised by Prof. Marco Dozza (Chalmers) and Prof. Jonas Bärgman (Chalmers)

 Location